citizenfx/fivem-docs/content/client-manual/console-commands.md

 ```

 ### strdbg
-`strdbg` can be used to see what is currently being streamed to the client, to potentially spot any issues with
+`strdbg` can be used to see what is currently being loaded in the GTA streamer, to potentially spot any issues with
-streaming certain items.
+streaming certain items, for example when the world stops loading.

 Usage: `strdbg <true|false>`

 ### strlist
-`strlist` is a graphical interface showing what is streamed to the client and additional information about those
+`strlist` is a graphical interface showing the entries registered in the GTA streamer, and their current status.
-streamed items.

 Usage `strlist <true|false>`

 ### test_ace
-Tests if a principal is allowed or denied for a given identifier.
+Tests if a principal is allowed or denied access to a given object.

-Usage: `test_ace <principal> <identifier>`
+Usage: `test_ace <principal> <object>`

 Example: `test_ace group.admin command.adminstuff`